reactiveui/website/input/docs/handbook/routing/index.md

 }
 ```

-Then, create a new `UserControl` — a view for the `FirstViewModel` declared above.
+Now create a new `UserControl` that will act as the view for the `FirstViewModel` declared above.
 Derive it from the `ReactiveUserControl<TViewModel>` class.

 **FirstView.xaml**